KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/VerySmooth/index.md

 # Code Analysis

-First of all let's analyze the challenge code.\
+First of all, let's analyze the challenge code.\
 This section will produce two factors `(p,q)` for key generation.

 ```py